 - Any note on the 6th string has it’s octave on the 4th string, 2 frets higher.

-- Any note on the 5th string has it’s octave on the 3rd string, 2 frets higher.
+- Notes on the 5th string have their octave on the 3rd string, 2 frets higher.

-- Any note on the 4th string has it’s octave on the 2nd string, 3 frets higher.
+- A note on the 4th string will have it’s octave on the 2nd string, 3 frets higher.

 - Any note on the 3rd string has it’s octave on the 1st string, 3 frets higher.

-For example, if you’re playing G on the 5th fret of the 4th string, you can also find it’s octave on the 3rd fret of the 1st string.
+If you’re playing G on the 5th fret of the 4th string, you can also find its octave on the 3rd fret of the 1st string.

 Being able to quickly view all the notes in real time while you’re playing will allow you to move a lot more freely.